moscajs/mosca/README.md

 Find out more about Mosca reading the
 [dox generated documentation](http://mcollina.github.io/mosca/docs/mosca.js.html).
-Mosca is still under active development.
-[Let us know ](http://twitter.com/matteocollina) if you plan to use Mosca in production, we'll be more than happy to help you getting started.
+Note that Mosca is under active development. if you plan to use Mosca in production [let us know ](http://twitter.com/matteocollina), we'll be more than happy to help you getting started and solve any issue you'll find out.

 ## Features